alextimakov/sharing_git/sharing_git.md

 ![alt text](https://github.com/alextimakov/sharing_git/blob/master/media/branching_model.PNG)

 - list all existing branches (local & remote): `git branch -a`
+- check the latest commit on each branch: `git branch -v`
+- check the latest commit + tracking branches: `git branch -vv`
 - checkout with creating new branch: `git checkout -b <branch>`
+- check what is merged to current branch: `git branch --merged`
+- check what is not merged to <branch-name>: `git branch --no-merged <branch_name>`

 - it’s best to have a clean working state when you switch branches
 - when switch branches, Git resets your working directory to look like the last commit on that branch
 - easiest scenario: